Argonautica: Date of the poem

 There is some dispute about the date when the poem was originally published.
 It could have been during the reign of Ptolemy II Philadelphus (283–246 BC), or a generation later.

-According to Jackie Murray, the poem was published at the time of Ptolemy III Euergetes (246–221 BC).
+According to the astronomical analysis of the poem by Jackie Murray, the poem commemorates the year 238 BC, implying that it was published at the time of Ptolemy III Euergetes (246–221 BC) as the majority of ancient sources claim.